List of The Dumping Ground characters: Ryan Reeves

 Ryan Reeves, portrayed by Lewis G. Hamilton, made his first appearance on 16 January 2015 in series 3 of The Dumping Ground during the episode Law & Disorder: Part 2.
 He was sixteen in the seventh series.

 He is a skilled liar who joins Ashdene Ridge in the wake of a disastrous foster party where wallets and purses were reported stolen and he became embroiled in the events, eventually working out the identity of the thief and blackmailing them to keep it a secret.
 He is aged thirteen with a Liverpudlian accent and short brown hair and quickly proves himself to be mischievous, deceitful and intelligent.
 He also becomes friends with Johnny Taylor when Ryan managed to keep Johnny's army dream alive by finding the thief of wallets and purses to clear Johnny's name.
 In "Mischief" it is revealed that he has cynophobia (fear of dogs).
 In "Who Are You?" it is discovered that he has a sister that got separated from him.

 During his first episode, Ryan deleted an email sent to Mike concerning both mental health and himself, before destroying the computer keyboard.

 Ryan and Tee Taylor often have issues, and they always fall out and accuse each other of things, which often becomes quite serious in certain situations.

+In Series 6 the house was broken in by someone the thief was making an escape from the garden and bumped into Ryan and was made a hero but later in the series a rift between him and the residents such as Mike's wedding the boys were doing a stag do with Mike all the boys except Ryan gave Mike a present because he did not know this was happening he embarrasses himself by tripping over by a fossil which was from Bird & Jay leading to the boys from laugh at his which made him loss his temper and then he smashes the wedding cake then Mike goes then rings Mike to make amends with him he tells him that he will never change and hangs up on him then Mike looks for him and finds him he refuses to come home and then Tracy arrives to convince Ryan to come he later apologises to Mike and everyone as he still has much to learn.

-In Series 7 Ryan faces a blast from the past when his Mum turns up whilst he is in town with Mike.
+In Series 7 Ryan faces a blast from the past when his mother turns up whilst he is in town with Mike.
 She later comes to the Dumping Ground, where he becomes angry that she has turned up.
 Later on, Ryan takes her to their old house and tells her that he isn't the bad person that she thinks he is.
-After his Mum leaves, Ryan decides to leave the Dumping Ground and writes a letter to his friends explaining that they should look after Chloe, and that he is sorry for everything he ever did.
+After his mother leaves, Ryan decides to leave the Dumping Ground and writes a letter to his friends explaining that they should look after Chloe, and that he is sorry for everything he ever did.